LOADING ...

 The boy buckled on his yellow belt and through the woods he

-Ran till he to the lady's window before the day was gone
+Ran till he came to the lady's window before the day was

-Are you awake Rosy Flower, the blood runs cold as rain
+Are you little Rosy Flower, the blood runs cold as rain

 I was asleep, but now I'm awake, who's that calls my name?

-You go to the Silver Wood, though you never come back again
+You must go to the Silver Wood, though you come back again

-You must go to the Silver Wood to with Jellon Graeme
+You go to the Silver Wood to speak with Jellon Graeme

-I will go to the Wood though I never come back again
+I go to the Silver Wood though I never come back again

-The man I most desire to see is my love, Jellon
+The man I most to see is my love, Jellon Graeme

-She had not rid about two long mile, it were not more three
+She had not rid about two long mile, it were not than three

-Till she to a new dug grave beneath the white oak tree
+Till she came to a new dug beneath the white oak tree

-Out and sprang Jellon Graeme from out of the woods nearby
+Out and sprang young Jellon from out of the woods nearby

-Get down, get down, you Rosy Flower, it's that you will die
+Get down, get down, you Rosy Flower, it's here that you die

-She jumped down from off her horse, then down upon her
+She jumped down from off her horse, then down her knee

-on me, dear Jellon Graeme, I'm not prepared to die
+Pity on me, Jellon Graeme, I'm not prepared to die

-Wait until our babe is and then you can let me lie
+Wait our babe is born and then you can let me lie

-If I should your life, he said, until our babe is born
+If I spare your life, he said, until our babe is born

-I know your pa and all your kin would hang me in the
+I know your pa and all your kin hang me in the morn

 Pity on me, dear Jellon Graeme, my pa you not dread